Table of Contents

 Cooler composite deck surface technology

-Homeowners in many parts of the U.S have concerns with the surface of their composite deck absorbing too much heat and becoming excessively hot to walk on.
+Homeowners in many parts of the U.S have concerns with the surface of their composite deck absorbing too much heat and becoming excessively hot.
 Market research shows surface temperature is the number one buyer concern not addressed by composite decking products.

-While any dark colored decking absorbs sunlight and can heat-up, as composites are denser than traditional wood decking, some products can become uncomfortably hot in direct sun.
-This can mean having to hot-foot it across the deck in bare feet or keep pets off the deck.
+While any dark colored decking absorbs sunlight, and can heat-up, as composites are denser than traditional wood decking, some products can become uncomfortably hot in direct sun.

 Although this issue is typically associated with warmer climates, a sunny day in any region, from the Southwest to the Northeast can result in an uncomfortably hot deck.
 It can actually be more of an issue in cooler regions.
 Since people have fewer sunny days to enjoy their deck, they don’t want to lose any outdoor living time due to an overly hot deck.